kartonfarkas/api_docs/source/suite/customers/administrator_create.rst

      - Comments
    * - username
      - string
-     - name of the admin
+     - Username for the new admin
-     -
+     - Use actual names for easy maintenance, etc.
    * - password
      - string
-     - password of the admin
+     - Password for the new admin
      -
    * - email
      - string